joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/03/24/world/europe/ap-eu-virus-outbreak-eastern-france.html?searchResultPosition=4

 **Thailand Decrees State of Emergency to Control Coronavirus**\
-`Thailand's prime minister says his government has agreed to declare a state of emergency to implement stricter measures to control the coronavirus outbreak.`\
+`Thailand's government agreed Tuesday to declare an emergency to take stricter measures to control the coronavirus outbreak that has infected hundreds of people in the Southeast Asian country.`\
 https://nytimes.com/aponline/2020/03/24/business/ap-as-virus-outbreak-thailand.html?searchResultPosition=5

 **Buddy, Can You Spare a Dime?
 Echoes of '30s in Viral Crisis?**\